factorial-io/fabalicious/README.md

 This command will display the installed version of the code on the installation `<your-config>`.

-Required methods:
+Available methods:
 * `git`.
 The task will get the installed version via `git describe`, so if you tag your source properly (hint git flow), you'll get a nice version-number.

+Configuration:
+* your host-configuration needs a `branch`-key stating the branch to deploy.

 ### deploy

 ```
 fab config:<your-config> deploy
+fab config:<your-config> deploy:<branch-to-deploy>

 ```

 This task will deploy the latest code to the given installation.
 If the installation-type is not `dev` or `test` the `backupDB`-task is run before the deployment.
+If `<branch-to-deploy>` is stated the specific branch gets deployed.

 After a successfull deployment the `reset`-taks will be run.

 Available methods:
 * `git` will deploy to the latest commit for the given branch defined in the host-configuration.
 Submodules will be synced, and updated.

+Configuration:
+* your host-configuration needs a `branch`-key stating the branch to deploy.

 ### reset